tel: +48 888 99 98 98

 • They have exceptionally high magnetic induction on the surface of the magnet,

-• Wide application in modern technologies – find application in HDD drives, electric motors, medical equipment or other advanced devices.
+• Significant importance in advanced technologically fields – find application in HDD drives, electric motors, medical devices and very highly developed apparatuses.

 Disadvantages of neodymium magnets: